 Questions Does approval require a qualified majority and/or a minimum turnout quorum, or is a simple majority of the voters sufficient?
-Experience The satisfaction of special turnout or approval quorums is often demanded to validate referendum votes, whereas there is no minimum turnout requirement for parliamentary elections.
-In practice, turnout quorums of 40% or more often leads to the result of a referendum being annulled.
-Thi can give direct democracy a bad name.
-High approval quorums can make i very difficult to secure approval for any proposal.
-Recommendation
+Experience The satisfaction of special turnout or approval quorums is often demand to validate referendum votes, whereas there is no minimum turnout requir ment for parliamentary elections.
+In practice, turnout quorums of 40% more often leads to the result of a referendum being annulled.
+This can gi direct democracy a bad name.
+High approval quorums can make it very dif cult to secure approval for any proposal.
+Recommendation Turnout quorums, at least the ones higher than 25%, should be avoided.
+Such quorums mean that the proposal can be rejected by a combination of "no"-votes and non-votes; they assist those groups which refuse to get involved in a public democratic debate and instead call for the ballot to be boycotted.
+This promotes undemocratic behaviour.
+The same applies to approval quorums which require a qualified majority of the eligible voters.

-10 ISSUES WHICH CAN BE VOTED ON/EXCLUSION OF ISSUES
+10 ISSUES WHICH CAN BE VOTED ON / EXCLUSION OF ISSUES

 Questions What issues may - or may not - be decided direct-democratically?
 Experience In many countries, important issues are withheld from direct-democratic decision-making.
 This weakens the foundations of direct democracy.
-The exclusion of certain subjects is often based on specific historical experi- ences.
+The exclusion of certain subjects is often based on specific historical experiences.
 In Switzerland, no subject is in principle excluded from direct-democratic procedures.
 However, initiatives which contravene binding international law must be declared invalid.
 In actual practice, the following three subject areas are the main focus of direct-democratic activity: 1.
 The form of state and democracy; 2.
 Financial and tax policy; 3.
 Welfare and health provision.
 Recommendation Citizens should be able to decide on the same range of issues as their elected representatives.
-Creating special exclusion lists for initiatives and referendums contradicts the democratic principle of equal participation in politics.
+Creating special exclusion lists for initiatives and referen- dums contradicts the democratic principle of equal participation in politics.
 The limits imposed on democratic decisions by fundamental human rights and international law apply equally to parliamentary and direct-democratic decisions.